 - Humans and animals have immune systems and plants have cellular mechanisms to fight off pathogens.
 Given the number of viruses and pathogenic bacteria it’s a wonder that anything else survives.
 How can immune systems have such a variety of defence mechanisms in stock?

 Questions and forthcoming answers are all part of the myriad pieces of the amazing puzzle that represents life.
 Think about what’s around you, ask the unasked questions be inquisitive about life.
 Add your email to the list so I can notify you of future posts.
 Your comments are welcome below.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Viruses most abundant Life form on Earth
+Please use the Social Network links just below to share this information from The Explanation, Viruses most abundant Life form on Earth